betatim/TimsHome/content/pages/about.md

 ##Location, location, location

-Tim currently lives near Geneva, Switzerland.
+Tim currently lives in Brugg, Switzerland.
 You might have met him back when he lived in one of these places:

+* Geneva, Switzerland
 * Manchester, England
 * Chicago, USA
 * Frankfurt, Germany